The Intrinsic Normal Cone For Artin Stacks: Preliminaries

 \begin{Lemma} Let $\euX$ be Artin.
 Then, $\qcoh(\euX)$ admits a $t$-structure in which a quasi-coherent sheaf is (co)connective if and only if for any smooth atlas $p: \spec(U) \rightarrow \euX$, the quasi-coherent sheaf $p^{*} \eF$ is (co)connective. \end{Lemma}

 \begin{proof} This is \cite{lurie_thesis_dag}[5.2.4]. \end{proof} Note that by definition, the pullback functor $f^{*}: \qcoh(\euY) \rightarrow \qcoh(\euX)$ preserves connective objects, which implies formally that its right adjoint $f_{*}$ preserves coconnective objects.
-If $f$ is a smooth morphism of Artin stacks, then by \textbf{Lemma \ref{Lemma:t_structure_on_qcoh_of_an_artin_stack}} above $f^{*}$ also preserves coconnectivity.
+If $f$ is a smooth morphism of Artin stacks, then by \cref{Lemma:t_structure_on_qcoh_of_an_artin_stack} above $f^{*}$ also preserves coconnectivity.

 \begin{Definition} Let $P$ be a property of objects of the derived $\infty$-category of a ring which is stable under arbitrary base-change.
-Then, if $\euX$ is a stack and $\eupsilon \in \qcoh(\euX)$, we say $\eupsilon$ \textbf{has property $P$} if $f^*\eupsilon \in \dcat(A)$ has property $P$ for any $f: \spec(A) \rightarrow \euX$. \end{Definition}
+Then, if $\euX$ is a stack and $\eupsilon \in \qcoh(\euX)$, we say $\eupsilon$ \emph{has property $P$} if $f^*\eupsilon \in \dcat(A)$ has property $P$ for any $f: \spec(A) \rightarrow \euX$. \end{Definition}

-\begin{Example} The properties to which \textbf{Definition \ref{Definition:quasi_coherent_sheaves_with_a_given_property}} applies which will be of interest to us are the properties of being perfect, perfect of given amplitude and perfect up to order $n$.
-These properties can be defined in a homotopy-invariant way, see \cite{higher_algebra}, \cite{spectral_algebraic_geometry}, but for the convenience of the reader we will rephrase them in terms of chain complexes.
+The properties to which \cref{Definition:quasi_coherent_sheaves_with_a_given_property} applies which will be of interest to us are the properties of being perfect, perfect of given amplitude and perfect up to order $n$.
+These properties can be defined in a homotopy-invariant way, see \cite{higher_algebra}, \cite{spectral_algebraic_geometry}, but for the convenience of the reader we will rephrase them in terms of chain complexes. we remind the reader that we are using \emph{homological} grading conventions.

-If $A$ is a discrete $k$-algebra, then an object $M \in \dcat(A)$ is \emph{perfect} if it can be represented by a bounded chain complex of finitely generated projectives.
-It is \emph{perfect of amplitude $[a, b]$} if the representative can be chosen to vanish outside of degrees $d \in [a, b]$.
-It is \emph{perfect to order $n$} if it has a representative which is bounded from below and consists of finitely generated projectives in degrees $d \leq n$. \end{Example}
+\begin{Definition} Let $A$ be a discrete $k$-algebra and $M$ an object of $\dcat({A})$.
+We say that $M$ is \begin{enumerate} \item \emph{perfect} if it can be represented by a bounded chain complex of finitely generated projectives. \item \emph{perfect of amplitude $[a, b]$} if it can be represented by a bounded chain complex of finitely genereated projectives which can be chosen to vanish outside of degrees $d \in [a, b]$. \item \emph{perfect to order $n$} if it can be represented by a chain complex which is bounded from below and consists of finitely generated projectives in degrees $d \leq n$. \end{enumerate} \end{Definition}